Hsabonchi/JS/Teaching_JS/string.md

 <pre>

 - String concatination means paste two or more string together
+ *** Note ***
+`String concatenation.
+When you append a number to a string it get turned into a string and processing is from left to right.`

      "Hello" + "World" the result will be one word  as  ---->   "Hello World"